Wedding Photographers Wedding Photographs

 Cool as a cucumber she joked about the day ahead as her bridesmaid joined her for the first champagne toast of the day.
 In such a good mood she literally bounced up the road to her parents’ house.

 Along with cards, presents, bunting and wedding signs the house was decorated with Natalie and Murray’s family photographs.
-I was relieved to see Kat and Ed from KE Wedding Films, with whom I would be working as part of a team.
+I was relieved to see Kat and Ed from KE Wedding Films (one of our recommended wedding suppliers), with whom I would be working as part of a team.
 Murray had his own camera to capture groom coverage but he was definitely not working today.